sanskriti-ltc/LBG_Digital_Asset_Platform/backend/canton/backend/README.md

+---

+⚠️ **Warning**: The current version of this backends are **Proof of Concept (PoC)** and is intended for demonstration and testing purposes only.
+It is currently pre configured to work using few settings either from .env or some hard coded values.
+Please exercise caution and do not use it in production or with real assets until further development and testing have been completed.

+---

 ## Description

 This project provides a REST API for managing tokens using DAML smart contracts and Nest.js.
 The API allows you to create users, manage tokens, and interact with the DAML ledger.